GongSakura/worktree/README.md

-A fast and natty tool automatically manages git worktrees. 🚀 whooooosh~
+A fast and natty tool automatically manages git worktrees for multiple repositories. 🚀 whooooosh~

 <br/>